-Anthropogenic pollution particles, aerosols, exert an effective radiative forcing on climate due to aerosol-radiation interactions (ERFari, also known as "aerosol direct effect", combined with the "semi-direct effect") and aerosol-cloud interactions (ERFaci, "aerosol indirect effect") (Chýlek and Coakley, 1974; Boucher et al., 2013; Forster et al., 2021; Szopa et al., 2021).
+- Anthropogenic pollution particles, aerosols, exert an effective radiative forcing on climate due to aerosol-radiation interactions (ERFari, also known as "aerosol direct effect") and aerosol-cloud interactions (ERFaci, "aerosol indirect effect") (Boucher et al., 2013; Forster et al., 2021; Szopa et al., 2021).
 ERFari occurs through the scattering and absorption of sunlight by aerosols while for ERFaci aerosols act as cloud condensation nuclei (Twomey, 1974).
 Both entail rapid adjustments that tend to enhance the radiative forcing.
-A recent assessment provided an estimated total ERF due to aerosols (ERFaer) in the range of -2.0 to -0.35 W m-2 (5 to 95% confidence interval; 2005 to 2015 compared to 1850, Bellouin et al., 2020b).
+A recent assessment provided an estimated total ERF due to aerosols (ERFaer) in the range of -2.0 to -0.35 W m-2 (5 to 95% confidence interval; 2005 to 2015 compared to 1850) (Bellouin et al., 2020b).
 The latest assessment report by the Intergovernmental Panel on Climate Change (IPCC) concluded that the 2019 vs. 1750 ERFaer has a best estimate of -1.1 W m-2 and 5 to 95% confidence interval of -1.7 to -0.4 W m-2 (Forster et al., 2021).
 This negative forcing offsets a sizeable fraction of the current CO2 ERF.
-Throughout this manuscript, we consider ERF with 1750 as baseline, or changes in ERF over certain periods (most often from 2000 to 2019).
-Forster et al. (2021) quantify a temperature increase in 2019 relative to 1750 of +1.01°C due to the ERF by CO2 (+1.81°C considering all anthropogenic greenhouse gases), and a temperature change by -0.50°C due to aerosols in that period.
-This implies that without the cooling effect of aerosols, the world would already have reached the 1.5°C temperature threshold of "dangerous" climate change as set out by the Paris agreement.
+Forster et al. (2021) quantify a temperature increase in 2019 relative to 1750 of +1.01°C due to the ERF by CO2, and a temperature change by -0.51°C due to aerosols in that period.
+This implies that without the cooling effect of aerosols, the world would already have reached the 1.5°C temperature threshold of "dangerous" climate - 25 change as set out by the Paris agreement.

 A fundamental difference between radiative forcing by aerosols and long-lived greenhouse gases is tied to their atmospheric lifetimes: greenhouse gases have lifetimes of decades to millennia (Solomon et al., 2009), while the lifetime of tropospheric aerosols is only up to several days.
 Climate thus responds to long-lived greenhouse gases such as CO_2 largely in terms of their cumulative emissions, but to aerosols in direct link to its current emissions rate.
-Shorter lived greenhouse gases such as methane have an intermediate effect, whereby deep reductions in emissions can have substantial effects on temperature within a few decades (Shindell and Smith, 2019; Smith et al., 2021b; Allen et al., 2022).
-A further reduction in aerosol emissions - required due to their environmental and health impacts (Lelieveld et al., 2015; Cohen et al., 2017) - thus takes out the negative aerosol forcing and leads to a warming relative to the period prior to emission reduction (Brasseur and Roeckner, 2005; Dufresne et al., 2005), an effect also known as climate penalty of air quality improvements (Ekman et al., 2020; Hong et al., 2020).
-Also, the importance of the aerosol forcing relative to the CO_2 forcing was largest in the early industrial period (Stevens, 2015).
+Shorter lived greenhouse gases such as

+- 30 methane have an intermediate effect, whereby deep reductions in emissions can have substantial effects on temperature within a few decades (Shindell and Smith, 2019; Smith et al., 2021b; Allen et al., 2022).
+A further reduction in aerosol emissions - motivated by their environmental and health impacts (Lelieveld et al., 2015; Cohen et al., 2017) - thus takes out the negative aerosol forcing and leads to a warming relative to the period prior to emission reduction (Brasseur and Roeckner, 2005; Dufresne et al., 2005), an effect also known as climate penalty of air quality improvements (Ekman et al., 2020; Hong et al., - 35 2020).
+Also, the importance of the aerosol forcing relative to the CO_2 forcing, was largest in the early industrial period (Stevens, 2015).
 It will continue to decrease, since anthropogenic aerosol emissions will likely decrease at the global level (Myhre et al., 2015; Szopa et al., 2021).

 At what point did the aerosol forcing became substantially less negative at a scale relevant for global forcing?
-There are suggestions that decreasing started in the last decades in different regions, and for several regions this trend reversal has been documented (e.g., Cermak et al., 2010).
-The decrease stems in particular from reductions of SO2 emissions from coal use in the residential sector, power plants, and industry.
+There are suggestions that decreasing started in the last decades in different regions, and for several regions this trend reversal has

+40 been documented (e.g., Cermak et al., 2010).
+This decrease stems in particular from reductions of SO_2 emissions from coal use in residential sector, power plants, and industry.
 For other regions, evidence is lacking or more anecdotal.
-However, for understanding of global climate change, it is relevant to ask to which extent the aerosol climate forcing has become less negative at the global scale.
+However, for understanding of global climate change, it is thus relevant to ask to which extent the aerosol climate forcing has become less negative at the global scale.